microsoft/openjdk-docker/README.md

 This repository contains the Dockerfiles for the official Docker images of MSFT Build of OpenJDK.
 These images are made available in [Microsoft Container Registry (MCR)](https://github.com/microsoft/containerregistry).

+For more information on how to consume these images, please visit the Microsoft Build of OpenJDK documentation for [Containers](https://docs.microsoft.com/java/openjdk/containers).

 ## Contributing

 This project welcomes contributions and suggestions, see our [CONTRIBUTING.md](CONTRIBUTING.md) for more details.